 Henry farmed at Old Hall Farm until his death in 1958 when the farm was bought by Basil and Violet Highton.
 Basil Highton originally worked for the Shell oil company and the couple had lived in Angola, Africa before moving to Wiltshire where Basil retrained in agriculture.
 At Old Hall Farm they ran a dairy and arable farm.
 In addition to caring for four children, Violet Highton moved into local politics, and in 1968 she was elected as ward councillor for Depwade Rural District.
 In 1976 the couple retired from farming and moved to Wattlefield.
 They moved again to New Buckenham in 2001.
 Basil died in 2012 and Violet in 2021.

-With thanks to Philip Davey, Jennifer Boxall and Simon Miller for help in researching this page.
+With thanks to Jennifer Boxall, Philip Davey, Simon Miller and Roger Ranson for help in researching this page.